Don't wait!

 For many homeowners, price is a factor when choosing new kitchen flooring.

 Some materials do cost more than others.
-It’s up to you to decide what works with your budget and also meets all your needs.
-Vinyl flooring, for example, tends to cost less than tile or hardwood, but some people don’t like the way it looks compared to other kitchen flooring options.
+It’s up to you to decide what works with your budget and meets your needs.
+Luxury vinyl flooring, for example, tends to cost less than tile or hardwood, but some people don’t like how it looks compared to other kitchen flooring options.

 If you are redoing your entire kitchen or building a new kitchen, make a list of your priorities so that you can allocate your budget appropriately.
 You might find that you want to spend more on flooring than on cabinets and appliances or less on flooring and more on other kitchen gear.